 It is also possible that James Bailey is the same person as James McDowell in the cohabitation records.

-Could this early 1850s transcription of two letters between Jane McDowell and her stepson, William Wallace McDowell, refer to James Bailey?
+Could this early 1850s transcription of two letters between James McDowell [we believe the transcriber mistook James for Jane as William McDowell’s mother nor stepmother was named Jane.] and his son, William Wallace McDowell, refer to James Bailey?

 “You wright me that you want me to put a Price on boy Jim my Sone I don’t know what to Say if I had the whare wit I would not part with him at no price…. you may have him for seven hundred I want the bank and Whitson payed and the Ballance…in Sutch things as I stand in need of…sugar and coffee…and perhaps a little money to pay my taxes ocationly….”